Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach

-Moreover, $\vert \underline{m}\vert =k$ means the summation is done on all possible configurations of a sequence with $k$ members.
-In the above equation, $M(\underline{m})$ is the total number of energy quanta which is created or annihilated by $T(\underline{m})$.
-In this respect, the Hamiltonian is given in the following form
+Note that $\vert \underline{m}\vert =k$ implies the summation over all possible configurations of a sequence with $k$ members, and $M(\underline{m})$ is the total number of energy quanta created or annihilated by $T(\underline{m})$.
+Thus the Hamiltonian is given in the following form:

+We remind that $\eta(\ell)$ of Eq. (\ref{2}) keeps only those processes that conserve the number of quasiparticles and eliminates all parts of $H$ changing the number of quasiparticles\cite{knetter:EJB00,knetter:JPA03}.

-In order to get a final diagonalized Hamiltonian, the number of energy quanta which is created or annihilated at $l=\infty$ must be zero.
+To obtain a final diagonalized Hamiltonian, the number of energy quanta created or annihilated at $\ell \to \infty$ must be zero.
 Therefore, we can write the effective Hamiltonian as

-where $C(\underline{m})\equiv F(l=\infty; \underline{m})$.
+where $C(\underline{m})\equiv F(\infty; \underline{m})$.
 The solution of the flow equation \eqref{hofl} for the generator given by Eq.~\eqref{2} and the Hamiltonian defined in Eq.~\eqref{hl} leads to the coefficients $C(\underline{m})$.
 Hence, the effective Hamiltonian is obtained perturbatively as a sum of different orders of perturbation.